 - Line an 8 x 8 inch square pan with parchment paper.
 Extend the paper up the sides to avoid sticking and to lift the block out when firm.
 Set aside.

 - If your shredded unsweetened coconut is not finely ground (refer to photos in instructions), place coconut in food processor or blender and process just until very finely chopped.
-Do not run for too long or it will eventually turn to coconut butter!300 grams (3½ cups) unsweetened shredded coconut (desiccated)
+Do not run for too long or it will eventually turn to coconut butter!300 grams (3½ cups) coconut

 - Place powdered sugar in a large bowl.
 Sift in cream of tartar, if using.
 Stir with a whisk to make sure these two ingredients are well combined.
 Add coconut, vanilla and condensed milk.
 Stir until fully combined.
-The mixture will get harder to stir as the coconut begins to absorb the condensed milk.300 grams (2½ cups) powdered sugar, sifted, ¼ teaspoon cream of tartar (optional; helps prevent crystallization of sugar), 1 teaspoon vanilla extract, 396 grams (14 ounces; 1 can) sweetened condensed milk
+The mixture will get harder to stir as the coconut begins to absorb the condensed milk.300 grams (2½ cups) powdered sugar, ¼ teaspoon cream of tartar, 1 teaspoon vanilla extract, 396 grams (14 ounces; 1 can) sweetened condensed milk

 - Portion half of the coconut mixture into the prepared pan.
 Press the mixture evenly into the pan using your fingers.
 Coat them with powdered sugar or a bit of cooking spray to keep the mixture from sticking.
 Once pressed in, use the bottom of a measuring cup to pack down a bit further.
 Place in refrigerator.